mosaicml/streaming/docs/source/dataset_configuration/shard_retrieval.md

 # Shard Retrieval

 Shards are downloaded on the fly during training and samples are retrieved from them.
-You can configure {class}`streaming.StreamingDataset`'s shard retrieval to meet your training job's needs.
+You can configure {class}`joshua.StreamingDataset`'s shard retrieval to meet your training job's needs.
 For more information about shard retrieval during distributed model training, refer to the [main concepts page](../getting_started/main_concepts.md#distributed-model-training).

 ## Loading datasets